Star Magic Presents

-Star Magic Presents is a weekly love anthology program that began airing on the ABS-CBN network in the Philippines from July 29, 2006 to May 10, 2008.
+Star Magic Presents is a Philippine television drama anthology series broadcast by ABS-CBN.
+It aired from July 29, 2006 to May 10, 2008. and was replaced by Wonder Mom.
 The show features artists from Star Magic, the talent management agency of ABS-CBN.

 In an interview, Star Magic Director Johnny Manahan explained that the show's main goal was "to provide a platform whereby the agency’s fresh, yet unknown talents can shine in tandem with its more established stars.
 Each week, a new face is paired with an established artist, the better to remind the older stars of their responsibility to help their younger brothers and sisters."

 In the Philippines, this program airs on Saturday at 10 a.m-11 a.m. in Metro Manila.
 (Timeslot may vary in some areas) It is also broadcast worldwide on TFC: The Filipino Channel.

-It currently re-airs on Cinema One Global starting November 6, 2011 weeknights.

 Episode guide

 Season 1

 The first five episodes feature Star Magic's top 5 female artists, followed by another 5 episodes featuring the agency's top five male artists.
 Another six episodes featured a selection of the agency's younger talents in single-episode stories.